switchtrue/personal-blog/content/posts/firewatch-australia-part-1.md

 2) Each fire document has a "history" subcollection to contain all the changes over time.
 Insert the lastest data into this subcollection indexed by the timestamp that the update occurred at.

-Using subcollections here has a couple of great advantages here.
+Using subcollections for the history has a couple of great advantages.
 Firstly, the parent document can be kept small so when loading the main screen of the app we don't have to fetch the full history for every fire.
 Secondly, subcollections can be inserted into without having to fetch the parent document or the rest of the history subcollection.
 Some of these fires lasted for more than 2 months with regular updates of GeoJSON meaning that the documents were pretty big, not having to fetch them all the time was a big help.

 {{< image
       class="center"